Lightweight process supervisor with dependency management, simpler than systemd.

 All UI assets (Bootstrap 5.3.3, Bootstrap Icons) are embedded in the binary via rust-embed.

-# Start server + UI
+# Start server + admin dashboard

 SDK Usage